 It might be hacky, it might be predictable, it might be overdone.
-I don’t blame Avclub.com reviewers, who have to watch and review every piece of trash Hollywood dumps on the public, for being relieved to see a filmmaker take a different approach.
+I don’t blame Avclub.com reviewers for being relieved to see a filmmaker take a different approach – they have to watch and review every piece of trash Hollywood dumps on the public

-But I’ve always believed that some respect needs to be paid to why these tropes are overdone.
-The answer is that they speak to something in us universally, and most of us would rather see a hack-job that pulls on our heart, than a technical masterstroke that leaves us cold.
+But some respect needs to be paid to why these tropes are overdone.
+The answer is that they speak to something in us universally, and most of us would rather see a hack-job that pulls on our heartstrings, than a technical masterstroke that leaves us cold.

 That’s what Dunkirk misses.
-He’s pulling for pathos in Whithead’s dewey-eyed angst, Rylance’s aw-Dad softness, Hardy’s brio and courage.
+He’s pulling for pathos in Whitehead’s dewy-eyed angst, Rylance’s aw-Dad softness, Hardy’s brio and courage.
 He wants us to care.
-But no matter how dewey the eyes, you can’t care about a blank slate.
+But no matter how dewy the eyes, you can’t care about a blank slate.

-Nolan has often been called out for cold, clinical filmmaking, to the point where the emotive sentimentality of Interstellar drew surprised remarks.
+Nolan has often been called out for cold, clinical filmmaking, to the point that the emotive sentimentality of Interstellar drew surprised remarks.
 I never saw it that way.
-From Memento to The Dark Knight, there was a ton of blood pumping in every Chris Nolan film, because the characters were so well-drawn that you couldn’t help but care about them, even when they were being bastards.
+From Memento to The Dark Knight, hot blood pumps in the veins of every Chris Nolan film, because the characters are so well-drawn that you can’t help but care about them, even when they are being bastards.

 Dunkirk vs. Inception

-I’m aware that Leonardo DiCaprio is the star of the two films I referenced above (Titanic and Blood Diamond), and I am building to something with all of this: my revisit of Inception, Nolan’s tour-de-force film starring DiCaprio as a professional dream-hacker.
+I’m aware that Leonardo DiCaprio is the star of the two films I referenced above (Jim Cameron’s Titanic, Ed Zwick’s Blood Diamond), and I am building to something with all of this: my revisit of Inception, Nolan’s tour-de-force film starring DiCaprio as an outlaw dream-hacker.
 Alongside The Dark Knight, Inception stands as Nolan’s current best chance of adding a genuine classic to the canon, even if Dunkirk wins Oscars.
-It will be remembered as a ground-breaking, rip-roaring scifi/action original that set a new standard for both special effects and immersive world-building.
+It will be remembered as a ground-breaking, rip-roaring sci-fi/action original that set a new standard for both special effects and immersive world-building.

 But looks can be deceiving.
 The movie’s convoluted plot and mostly at-par action set pieces would not work nearly as well if Inception were not also a masterpiece of character-craft.

 We get as great a backstory as you could want for DiCaprio’s protagonist, Cobb.
-The loss of his wife, his framing for a grievous crime, and forced separation from his children more than justify us getting on for the ride of desperate chances Cobb takes.
+Empathy for the loss of his wife, his framing for a grievous crime, and forced separation from his children more than justify us getting on for the ride of desperate chances Cobb takes.

 We also get some backstory on Fischer (Cillian Murphy, a Nolan regular like Hardy), the mark for DiCaprio and his band of dream-thieves.
 Between his unwitting antagonal position and the countenance of an insufferably spoiled brat, Murphy is ripe to be the villain.
 Yet glimpses into his desperate longing for his father’s love make him unexpectedly relatable, building to the film’s only real moment of emotional catharsis.
 Lip a-quiver, with the Zimmer score finally dropping into an ionian hook for some good-old-fashioned musical manipulation, Murphy crushes that climax so hard that it’s the only one the film really needs.
 It’s the titular moment of inception, and the emotional weight Murphy brings to it makes the payoff believable without beating us over the head with it.

 Fischer has a foil in father-figure Tom Berenger, an actor known for playing hard-bitten assholes.
-That shoe never drops, though – Berenger never shows himself as anything but a devoted and selfless supporter of Fischer.
+That shoe never drops, though – a devoted godfather, Berenger never shows himself as anything but a selfless supporter of Fischer.
 He’s another island of warmth in what looks like a sea of cold.